dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 With access policies, applications can control:

 - Which applications are allowed to call them.
-- What applications are authorized to do so.
+- What applications are authorized to do.

 For example, you can restrict sensitive applications with personnel information from being accessed by unauthorized applications.
 Combined with service-to-service secure communication, you can provide for soft multi-tenancy deployments.